Ex-Homeland Security Official Outs Himself As 'Anonymous' Anti-Trump Author

 "Issuing my critiques without attribution forced the President to answer them directly on their merits or not at all, rather than creating distractions through petty insults and name-calling," Taylor wrote.

-The White House responded to the revelation in a statement by Kayleigh McEnany, its spokeswoman.
+The White House responded to the revelation in a statement by spokeswoman Kayleigh McEnany.

 "This low-level, disgruntled former staffer is a liar and a coward who chose anonymity over action and leaking over leading.
-He was ineffective and incompetent during his time as DHS Chief of Staff which is why he was promptly fired after only serving in this role for a matter of weeks," McEnany added.
+He was ineffective and incompetent during his time as DHS Chief of Staff which is why he was promptly fired after only serving in this role for a matter of weeks," McEnany said.

-"It is appalling a low-ranking official would be granted anonymity and it is clear the New York Times is doing the bidding of Never-Trumpers and Democrats."
+"It is appalling a low-ranking official would be granted anonymity and it is clear The New York Times is doing the bidding of Never-Trumpers and Democrats."

-Minutes later the Trump campaign released its own statement, also unleashing a litany of insults at Taylor.
+Minutes later the Trump campaign released a statement, also unleashing a litany of insults at Taylor.

 "He's just another standard-issue arrogant, Washington, DC swamp bro who loved President Trump until he figured out he could try to make money by attacking him," officials wrote.